jxmezb/jxmezb.github.io/about.markdown

 permalink: /about/
 ---

-just some nerdy dude
+just a nerdy dude

+join my
 <a href="https://discord.gg/R4HRWDFrN" target="_blank" rel="noopener noreferrer">
     Discord
 </a>

-a mind and keyboard goes to some interesting places
+a mind and keyboard goes to some interesting places!

+Disclaimer: The content on this blog reflects my personal opinions, interpretations, and experiences.
+It is intended for discussion and entertainment and should not be considered professional, legal, financial, or medical advice.
+You're encouraged to think critically, do your own research, and draw your own conclusions.